Maine reports 698 new cases of COVID-19, three new deaths on Saturday - ExBulletin

 Maine reports 698 new cases of COVID-19, three new deaths on Saturday

-Main health officials reported 698 new COVID-19 outbreaks on Saturday, killing three more.
+Main health officials reported 698 new cases of COVID-19 and three more deaths on Saturday.

 For most of last month, the average daily number of cases for 7 days remained at around 500 cases.
 On the other hand, nationwide, the number of cases decreased steadily in September and October, and leveled off last week.